jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 Setting up a local development environment
 ------------------------------------------
 This section explains how to set up a local development environment.
-We assume you use GNU/Linux, Mac OS X, or Windows Subsystem for Linux.
+We assume you use GNU/Linux, macOS, or Windows Subsystem for Linux.

 Installing Node.js and jlpm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^